Route

 Marking system

-There are markings (white – blue – white) on trees, stones and other nature objects and Baltic Coastal Hiking route stickers on road signs, electricity poles, bridge parapets in villages and cities, as well as reference road signs.
-In places where Baltic Coastal Hiking goes along the beach and continues straight forward for a long distance, it is not marked.
+There are markings (white – blue – white) on trees, stones, and other nature objects and Baltic Coastal Hiking route stickers on road signs, electricity poles, and bridge parapets in villages and cities, and reference road signs.
+It is not marked in places where Baltic Coastal Hiking goes along the beach and continues straight forward for a long distance.
 You will also see information stands placed along Baltic Coastal Hiking.

 Crossing other E-paths